MrChromebox/website/docs/faq.md

 * You have two options:
   1. Reinstall your OS
   2. Boot a UEFI-capable ISO from USB, then re-run the Firmware Utility Script.
-From the main menu, choose the unlock option (U), then you can go back to your previous firmware, by one of the following:
-     - Restore from a backup file
+From the main menu, choose the unlock option (U), then you can go back to your previous firmware by choosing to restore from a backup file.
-     - Choose the option to flash the Full ROM, then choose Legacy Boot (L) when prompted
-     - Restore the stock firmware, then re-flash either the RW_LEGACY or BOOT_STUB firmware, as applicable for your device

 NOTE: re-flashing the Legacy Full ROM option is only available to a small subset of devices — be sure to consult the [Supported Devices page](/docs/supported-devices.md) to be sure it's an option for your device.